benfrancis/webthings-documentation/gateway-getting-started-guide.md

 After you've connected the Raspberry Pi to your wireless network, you should ensure that your laptop/tablet/smartphone is connected to the same Wi-Fi network and then navigate to **http://gateway.local** in your web browser.

-You will then be given the option to register a free subdomain to safely access your gateway over the Internet using a [secure tunnelling service](https://github.com/WebThingsIO/registration_server/blob/master/doc/flow.md) provided by Mozilla.
+You will then be given the option to register a free subdomain to safely access your gateway over the Internet using a [secure tunnelling service](https://github.com/WebThingsIO/registration_server/blob/master/doc/flow.md).

 <img alt="choose subdomain" src="./images/choose_subdomain.png">

 Enter your choice of subdomain and an email address in case you need to retrieve your subdomain later to re-install on a new gateway.
 Click "Create" and wait a few moments for the subdomain registration to complete.
-Try loading your subdomain on your smartphone or computer by loading https://SUBDOMAIN.mozilla-iot.org (where 'SUBDOMAIN' is the subdomain name you've chosen).
+Try loading your subdomain on your smartphone or computer by loading https://SUBDOMAIN.webthings.io (where 'SUBDOMAIN' is the subdomain name you've chosen).

 **Notes:**